 Also, the system adjusts ranks to penalize dangling web pages that return errors when links on the dangling web pages are crawled.

 By providing a rank for dangling web pages, the present system allows the concentration of crawling resources on those dangling web pages that have the highest rank in the uncrawled region.

-The system operates locally to the dangling web pages, providing efficient determination of ranks for the dangling web pages.
-The system explicitly discriminates against web pages on the basis of whether they point to penalty pages, i.e., pages that return an error when a link is followed.
+The system operates locally to the dangling web pages, providing an efficient determination of ranks for the dangling web pages.
+The system explicitly discriminates against web pages based on whether they point to penalty pages, i.e., pages that return an error when a link is followed.

 By incorporating more fine-grained information such as this into ranking, the system can improve the quality of individual search results and better manage resources for crawling.

 There’s a lot of discussion in this patent about how the different types of dangling nodes (or pages) I’ve listed above can be ranked differently, and how the rankings of pages which link to those can be affected by the existence of those dangling nodes.